Can you buy life insurance on another person?

 8) Anyone who you depend on

 This could be all sorts of different people.
-If they are providing you assistance that would impact you financially if you lost it, there may be a case to prove insurable interest in that person.
+If they are providing you the assistance that would impact you financially if you lost it, there may be a case to prove insurable interest in that person.

 Maybe you have a successful daughter that pays your rent.
 Maybe your ex-spouse is required to make child support payments to you.
 There are many possibilities and scenarios that could apply here.